 The European Society of Endocrinology has given due consideration to the effects of the COVID-19 outbreak in consideration of the preparation of the accounts on a going concern basis.
-The major change in 2021 to the planned activity was the cancellation of the in-person European Congress of Endocrinology; this was replaced by a digital meeting within the same timeframe (May 2021).
+The major change in 2021 to the planned activity is the cancellation of the in-person European Congress of Endocrinology, which was due to take place in May 2021.
+This has been replaced by a digital meeting within the same timeframe.
 The congress is a major revenue source for ESE and it is budgeted that the digital event will return a similar level of surplus to ESE as the in-person event.
-The congress for 2022 is being planned as an in-person meeting with a hybrid/digital element for those who cannot attend in-person.
+For 2022 this is planned as a hybrid event with both physical and virtual attendance.

-The budgets and forecasts have been substantially reviewed for 2021 and 2022, and cost-savings implemented as a result of holding a digital rather than in-person meetings and educational activities.
-Extensive work is taking place to ensure that in 2022 ESE is well positioned to run the European Congress of Endocrinology, either in-person, digitally, or in a hybrid format.
+The budgets and forecasts were substantially reviewed for 2022, and relevant cost-savings implemented as a result of holding additional digital rather than in-person meetings and educational activities.
+Extensive work has taken place to ensure that in 2022 and 2023 ESE is well positioned to run the European Congress of Endocrinology in a hybrid format - with attention however contractually with suppliers and supporters if this needs to be changed to a virtual format.
 Additionally, ESE has diversified revenues due to its publishing portfolio, and has sufficient funds in reserve to support the organisation through a challenging 12-18 month period.
 As previously stated, a focus on the financial stability of ESE is of paramount importance and will be regularly reviewed by the Finance Committee and ESE Officers.

-In terms of operations, ESE is fully set-up for remote working and operations continue as normal with staff working from home, as are our key suppliers and service providers.
+In terms of operations, ESE is fully set-up for remote working if necessary and operations continue as normal with staff working from home or from the office, as are our key suppliers and service providers.

-As at 31 March 2021 the value of the long-term investment portfolio held with Charles Stanley is at €3,698,473 - a total return of 5.38%.
-This compared to a value of €3,509,626 as at 31 December 2020, which represented a portfolio return of 8.80%.
+As at 31 March 2022 the value of the long-term investment portfolio held with Charles Stanley is at €4,023,198 - a total return of 5.38%.
+This compared to a value of €3,509,626 as at 31 December 2021, which represented a portfolio return of 8.80%.
 At the present time there is no requirement to draw down on the investments; however, the trustees are aware of the uncertainty of the market as a financial risk factor.
 The situation will be reviewed on a regular basis by the Finance Committee.